 How to Pass the Life Insurance Medical Exam (15 Tips)

 You just scheduled your life insurance medical exam.
-It’s a week or two away so you think you have some time to prepare to get the best rates possible.
+It’s a week or two away, so you think you have some time to prepare to get the best rates possible on your life insurance policy.

-This is a great plan.
+This is a great plan!
 There are not a lot of things you can do in a week to change your rates from standard to preferred plus.
-Yet there are little things you can do to bump yourself up if you are on the cusp between rate classes.
+But there are little things you can do to bump yourself up if you are on the cusp between rate classes.

 ace the life insurance medical exam

-Many people fall in the grey area between rate classes because they are super healthy in one area and have some less than stellar qualities in another.
-Maybe it’s a great BMI (Body Mass Index = height and weight) with a family history of cancer.
+Many people fall into the grey area between rate classes because they are super healthy in one area and have some less-than-stellar risk factors in another.
+Maybe it’s a great BMI (Body Mass Index = height and weight) with a family medical history of cancer.
 Something like that.
 That means the underwriter has to make a decision on which class to put you in.
-Tiny things like slightly lower cholesterol or standing up straight can make the difference.
+Tiny things like slightly lower cholesterol or standing up straight can make a difference during the underwriting process.

 Life Insurance Medical Exam Overview